rsmp-nordic/tlc_programming/sequence.md

 # Sequence
 A sequence is a a basic sequence of states that signal groups goes through from start to end.
 A sequence does not cycle and has no offset.

-Switching to/from a sequence always happens atthe beginning or end.
+Sequences are used e.g. for [startup/shutdown](startup_shutdown.md) and when a [fault](fault.md) occurs.

 Example:
 ```yaml